|Trip Duration 12 Days||Trip Grading Strenuous|

 - Kathmandu airport transfers and escorts

-- Comprehensive first aid kit with high altitude medicines and oxygen
+- Comprehensive first aid kit with high altitude medicines and supplementary oxygen system

 - Satellite phone for emergency purpose and nominal charge for personal use